 While those types of moves may have a place in a super-advanced tax plan, put together by a Real Life Tax Professional, if you are not paying a tax professional for this advice?
 Don’t do it.
 (OK, if you ARE that tax professional you can do it too, but otherwise, steer clear.)

 Your regular, boring, every-paycheque contributions are fine and legitimate and “RRSP season” is not real.
 Don’t believe the hype.

-How – and When – You Should Probably Use It
+How and When You Should Probably Use an RRSP

 - Will you need to withdraw this money, other than to buy a house or go back to school?
 If you’re even a little bit unsure about whether you might need this money to help top up a mat leave, or fund an emergency, or buy a new car, or adopt three more dogs, don’t put it in an RRSP.
 When you withdraw it, you’ll be on the hook for taxes, and those taxes will likely be withheld on withdrawal.
 So if you want to pull $5000 out of your account, you’ll likely only get between $3000 and $4000 in actual cash money.
 Sucky.